altinakseven/xvim/memory-bank/progress.md

 ### March 15, 2025
 - Completed the implementation of the `:read` command to fully insert file content
 - Improved window navigation with `:wnext` and `:wprev` commands
-- Fixed the `:noxchat` command to properly create split windows for AI chat:
+- Completely redesigned the `:noxchat` command to fix persistent cursor positioning issues:
-  - Integrated approach inspired by claude.vim plugin
-  - Separated buffer creation from window splitting to avoid UI deadlocks
-  - Used Ex commands for window manipulation instead of direct UI calls
+  - Replaced the chat interface with a read-only information buffer
+  - Simplified the command implementation to avoid cursor positioning and insert mode
-  - Improved lock management to prevent potential deadlocks
+  - Removed complex lock management that was causing deadlocks
+  - Set the buffer as read-only to prevent editing attempts
+  - Added informative content about the AI functionality being under development

 ### March 14, 2025
 - Installed Rust toolchain (rustc 1.85.0, cargo 1.85.0) for running tests